 The original “idea” of authenticity was a way for corporations to attempt to sound less corporate in their marketing efforts.
-With the rise of social media, brands are increasingly becoming more conversational, presenting themselves intimately with words, visuals and advertising.
+With the rise of social media, brands are increasingly becoming more conversational, presenting themselves intimately with words, visuals, and advertising.

 To be memorable in a crowded digital world you need to engage your audience with honesty first.
-It’s sometimes challenging to work around corporate weakness and be totally transparent, yet sincere communication is the state where deep trust and brand loyalty are born.
+It’s sometimes challenging to work around corporate weaknesses and be totally transparent, yet sincere communication is the state where deep trust and brand loyalty are born.